-This symposium will convene an international urban researchers with deep interests in data science and neighborhood change.
-The first symposium in this series was held at UC Berkeley on January 9-10, 2020, and this second event will be held at the University of Sydney on August 10-11, 2020, with each two-day program consisting of a mix of keynote speakers, panels, and workshops with data science researchers and government officials.
-The organizers expect to publish the results in a special issue of a peer-reviewed journal, to be determined.
+This virtual symposium will convene international urban researchers with deep interests in data science and neighborhood change.
+The first symposium in this series, Predicting neighborhood change using big data and machine learning: Implications for theory, methods, and practice, was held at UC Berkeley on January 9-10, 2020.
+This second event will be held virtually (originally scheduled at the University of Sydney) in late-August 2020 with a program consisting of panel discussions culminating with a workshop that introduces practitioners to data science techniques for housing.

-If you would like to participate in the Sydney event, please submit an abstract of no more than 500 words by March 27, 2020, to email@example.com.
-Unfortunately, the organizers cannot offer any funding to support travel.
+If you would like to participate in the August 2020 event, please submit an abstract of no more than 500 words by March 27, 2020, to firstname.lastname@example.org.
 Authors of the selected abstracts will be notified by April 3 and be expected to submit their completed papers by one week before the conference.
-Remote participation options may be offered for selected papers.

 Building on the Berkeley event, the organizers seek papers about neighborhood change that innovate by using user-generated geographic information, social media data, machine learning, image processing, or the like.
 The organizers are particularly interested in theoretically-informed and transdisciplinary studies that adopt a comparative lens or mixed methods.

 In addition to our general call for the August/Sydney event, the organizers particularly welcome papers which shed light on emerging critical debates about the implications of new housing supply through urban redevelopment, renewal, and ‘upzoning’ as either a remedy for, or a precursor to, displacement associated with neighbourhood change.
 How might big data and/or machine learning methods offer new insights into the implications of these processes, and the extent to which regulatory or market factors shape housing supply, affordability, and access at neighbourhood and city scales?